livechat/copycat/README.md

-# Github synchronizator
+# CopyCap

 Synchronize files between repositories.
 This tool:
 - creates a web server,
 - listens to request,
 - parses github webhooks,
-- synchronizes files for specific repositories, branches and files.
+- creates pull request to target repostitory with changes from source repository

 ## Requirements